Thathsarani-Sandarekha/mini_rag_movies/README.md

 3. Converts text chunks into **vector embeddings** using `sentence-transformers/all-MiniLM-L6-v2`.
 4. Stores and retrieves vectors using an **in-memory Chroma** vector store.
 5. Queries a **Groq LLM** to generate natural-language answers based on retrieved context.
-6. Outputs a stru## ⚙️ Installation
+6. Outputs a structured JSON containing:
+   - `answer`: a short, natural-language answer
+   - `contexts`: retrieved plot snippets
+   - `reasoning`: a brief explanation of how the answer was formed

+---

+## ⚙️ Installation

 ### 1️⃣ Clone the repository
 ```bash